Florida Construction Permitting: A Step-by-Step Guide

 Map out your inspection schedule alongside your construction timeline.
 Coordinate closely with your contractor to call for inspections at the right moments—not too early and definitely not too late.
 Staying on top of this sequence is crucial for maintaining momentum.
 Our team can help you manage these critical steps, ensuring every inspection is called in at the perfect time as part of our permit expediting services.

-Prepare Your Inspection Paperwork
+Have Your Inspection Paperwork Ready to Go

 When the inspector arrives on-site, they need to see your documents.
 Having everything ready and organized shows you’re professional and makes their job much easier.
 Your permit application required key documents like architectural drawings and site surveys, and the inspector will need to reference the approved, stamped versions of these plans.
 Make sure the official permit card is posted in a visible location and that all related paperwork is easily accessible.